How to Host Houseguests

-Once you have an exterior to-do list, schedule the projects, either with professionals or yourself.
-If you plan to do them yourself, then schedule one or two items per weekend leading up to your guests’ arrival.
+Once you have an exterior to-do list, schedule the projects with professionals or yourself.
+If you plan to do them, schedule one or two items per weekend leading up to your guests’ arrival.

 *Coffee-brained Tip: Best not to schedule major projects the weekend before if you can help it.
 That weekend will be for grocery shopping, cleaning the house, and, hello, heavy drinking.

 Inside the house, walk around each room with a notebook.
-And, don’t do this mentally, lazybones.
-Get your ass up and walk around.
-Trust me.
-Look at each room from top to bottom.
 Don’t neglect the rooms you think no one will go in either because they inevitably will.
 Aunt Myrtle will ask to see your FROG.
 Cousin It will want to check out your tool shed.
 So, unless you want to deal with their disappointed or appalled faces (Gosh, what do you keep in there?), then take time for each space.

-On your notebook, list to-do’s: any cleaning, organizing, or general repairs that are needed (ideally) for each space.
+On your notebook, list to-do’s: any cleaning, organizing, or general repairs needed for each space.
 You won’t have time for a complete renovation, silly, but you CAN tackle the small things.

 Also, list to-buys—anything that might make that room function better or anything you need for cleaning purposes.

 For example, let’s take the bathroom.
-We all have ‘em and your guests will use ‘em.
 Here’s what I look for:

 Does the shower curtain need replacing?
-Check for mold around the base.
+Do a mold check.

 Are all the lightbulbs working?

 How are my bath towels/hand towels/washcloths?
 Do some need to be thrown out for stains, tears, or stringiness?
-Do I have enough linens not to do laundry every second?
+Do I have enough linens to prevent doing laundry while guests are here?